kkneomis/cyber_labs_documentation/command_line_basics/command_line_basics-3.md

 ```

 The mv command can also be used to change the name of file.

 Usage: ```mv [filename] [newname]```

+In this example, we are chaning the name of 'file1.txt' to 'newname.txt'.

 ```console
 user:~/topsecret/files$ ls